the-turing-way/the-turing-way/CONTRIBUTING.md

 We hope that this guideline document will make it as easy as possible for you to get involved.

-We welcome all contributions in thr form of GitHub issues and pull requests.
+We welcome all contributions to this project via GitHub issues and pull requests.
 Please follow these guidelines to make sure your contributions can be easily integrated in the projects.
-As you start contributing do remember that your ideas are more important than perfect pull requests. :heart:
+As you start contributing to the Turing Way, don't forget that your ideas are more important than perfect pull requests. :heart:

-If you have any questions that aren't discussed below, please let us know through one of the many ways to [get in touch with The Turing Way Team](#get-in-touch).
+If you have any questions that aren't discussed below, please let us know through one of the many ways to [get in touch](#get-in-touch).

 ## Table of contents